Sign up to our Newsletter

 Joining a JD Program

 To pursue a career as a lawyer, no matter your specialty, you’ll need to complete a JD program.
-Again, it’s important to maintain high grades, so you have more job opportunities available to you during and after your legal education.
+Again, it’s essential to maintain high grades to have more job opportunities available during and after your legal education.
 Most JD programs take three years to complete, although part-time programs take four.

 Writing the MPRE